Ipotrick/Daxa/wiki/Tutorial.md

 In the next step we will render a triangle.

-We will also introduce a few utils: the PipelineManager and the TaskList.
+We will also introduce a few utils: the PipelineManager and the TaskGraph.

 ## Pipelines